Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/RequestContext.md

 ### Add Policy Per Retry

+Add a policy to set the request header every time request is retried.

 ```C# Snippet:AddPolicyPerRetry
 var context = new RequestContext();
 context.AddPolicy(new AddHeaderPolicy("PerRetryHeader", "Value"), HttpPipelinePosition.PerRetry);
 ```

 ### Add Policy Before Transport

+Add a policy to set the request header before the request is sent by the transport.

 ```C# Snippet:AddPolicyBeforeTransport
 var context = new RequestContext();